uutzinger/blackflysync/README.md

 PWM pin:              22
 Frequency:            50000.000000.1 Hz
 Duty:                 +5.000 percent
 Resolution:           8 bit
 PWM Max:              255
 Camera trigger is on: 21
-Power switch:         0
+Power switch:         -1
 -------------------------------------------------
 State is:             Manual
 -------------------------------------------------
-Working on channel: 2 using pin:  2 which is off
+Working on channel is on pin 2 which is off
 -------------------------------------------------
 Channel:  0 pin:  2 Enabled: No
 Channel:  1 pin:  3 Enabled: No